-Each MO can enter one competitor/team per contest area.
-If for any given contest there are two (2) levels, each MO may register a competitor in both levels.
-Contest spaces are based on the "intent to participate" list and MOs must reserve contest spaces using that list in accordance with the deadlines established earlier in this document.
-After the Operations meeting (held in the fall prior to the SCNC), the addition of a competitor will be on a waitlist.
-Only if the NSEC receives a cancellation in the same contest will the competitor on a waitlist be added.
-Depending on the contest, the level would be considered in order to accept a new competitor who was on a waitlist.
+Each MO can enter one (1) competitor/team per post-secondary/team Canada selection contest offered.

+After January 1st in the year of the SCNC, the addition of a competitor will be on a waitlist.
+Only if the NSEC receives a cancellation in the same contest and level will the competitor on a waitlist be added.
+Depending on the skill, the category would be considered in order to accept a new competitor who was on a waitlist.